-Can physicians review the data and make corrections, if necessary?
+Can Teaching Hospitals Review the Data and Make Corrections, if necessary?

-Before information is publicly posted, a Physician will have 45 days to review submitted data and initiate disputes once access to his/her own data is made available by CMS on a secure online portal.
+Before information is publicly posted, a Teaching Hospital will have 45 days to Review submitted data and Initiate Disputes once access to its own data is made available by CMS on a secure online portal.
 If the dispute is not resolved during this 45 day period, an additional 15 days are provided to come to a resolution.

-If the dispute continues, the data will still be posted to the public webpage but will be flagged as "Disputed".
+If the dispute continues, the data will still be posted to the public webpage but will be flagged as Disputed.

-Physicians are also able to seek correction or contest reports for two years after access has been provided to a report with disputed information.
+Teaching Hospitals are also able to seek correction or contest reports for two years after access has been provided to a report with disputed information.